Smooth Bump Functions

 compactly supported, because the support is a closed subset of a compact space and hence compact.
 For the bump

-function \(H\) of the previous section, \(\operatorname{supp} H = \overline{B_{r_2}(0)}\): the function is nonzero
+function \(H\) of the previous section, \(\operatorname{supp} H = \overline{B_{r_2}(0)}\).
+The function is nonzero

 throughout the open ball \(B_{r_2}(0)\), and the closure of that set is the corresponding closed ball.